dinsmoro/GRITI/README.md

 [Anaconda](https://www.anaconda.com/products/individual), a Python 3 distribution that includes many useful scientific packages, comes with many of those needed packages automatically.
 It doesn't come with:
 - [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) install with **conda** using `conda install -c anaconda cartopy`
-- [Basemap](https://matplotlib.org/basemap/) !depreciated, I am in the process of converting to Cartopy! install with **conda** using `conda install -c anaconda basemap`, if needed install higher-res maps with `conda install -c conda-forge basemap-data-hires`, and see [this link](https://stackoverflow.com/questions/52295117/basemap-import-error-in-pycharm-keyerror-proj-lib/53751941) for `KeyError: 'PROJ_LIB'` issues that may arise.
+- [Basemap](https://matplotlib.org/basemap/) !deprecated, I am in the process of converting to Cartopy! install with **conda** using `conda install -c anaconda basemap`, if needed install higher-res maps with `conda install -c conda-forge basemap-data-hires`, and see [this link](https://stackoverflow.com/questions/52295117/basemap-import-error-in-pycharm-keyerror-proj-lib/53751941) for `KeyError: 'PROJ_LIB'` issues that may arise.
 - [timezonefinder](https://timezonefinder.readthedocs.io/en/latest/) install with **conda** using `conda install -c conda-forge timezonefinder`
 - [html2text](https://github.com/Alir3z4/html2text/) install with **pip** using `pip install html2text`